 Motor pools achieve many aspects of fleet management.
-Motor pools are an efficient use of resources, helps move people, and changes the status quo of organizations.
+They are an efficient use of resources, help to move people, and change the status quo of organizations.

 This article was originally published in Fleet Management Weekly, written by INVERS.

 Whether or not you are an experienced fleet manager, you have probably figured out what areas are easier to manage than others.
 Many tools and resources are focused on asset management, whether that be for heavy-duty vehicles or fuel usage.
 But what do you do when it comes to managing people’s transportation needs?

 Shared motor pools increase utilization

 From the market research we have conducted so far, most fleets have some form of motor pool in place, though its application varies.
 Some motor pools share just 12-seat passenger vans or off-road vehicles for field use, while other motor pools have a large and diverse fleet available across departments.